ifnotzaid/deep-learning-2/README.md

 try a denoising autoencoder, a smaller reconstruction weight, focal loss, or balanced batch sampling.

+Class Imbalance.
+The confusion matrix reveals a severe limitation: the model never predicts the HYP class, which accounts for only ~3% of the filtered dataset.
+This reflects the broader challenge of class imbalance in PTB-XL.
+We explored class-weighted cross-entropy with label smoothing (ε=0.05) to address this issue, but the approach destabilized training: validation macro-F1 became highly volatile across epochs, and several ablation variants produced inconsistent results across runs.
+We attribute this to the small validation set (1,642 records) producing noisy per-class gradients that interacted poorly with the amplified loss signal from rare classes.
+Standard cross-entropy with checkpoint selection by validation macro-F1 proved more stable in our setting, but at the cost of poor minority-class recall.
+Future work should investigate focal loss (Lin et al., 2017), balanced batch sampling, or synthetic oversampling (SMOTE) as more robust strategies for handling PTB-XL's skewed distribution.

 ### 4.3 Visualizations

 **Training curves** show convergence for the full model over 21 epochs before early stopping: